What is Urban Forestry?

 One Tree Planted’s New Specialist Explains

-My name is Tanner Haid, and I am One Tree Planted’s Urban Forest Specialist.
+My name is Tanner Haid, and I am One Tree Planted’s Director of Urban Forestry.
 A bit of a hypothetical question here, but what came first: the town or the tree?
 Even at it’s oldest, civilization as we know it began around 3,000 BC.
 In contrast, the earliest trees date back to 400 million years ago.
 Not much of a contest, and that’s the point.
 How do we honor the living legacy of forests and the vital ecosystems they create within the context of our modern, 21st century communities?

 When we think about our towns and cities, we are blessed with opportunities for reimagining and redefining our relationships between local forests, our built environments, and ourselves.
 We need roads to get us to our jobs, hospitals for our health & well-being, and affordable housing to sustain us.
 Coincidentally, trees can also be a source of job creation, wellness, and a means to create a home.

 We don’t have to choose between urban communities and green urban spaces.
 We can have both.

 Above: Tanner teaching volunteers how to plant trees.

 At its core, the term urban forests refers to the trees we live with - from individual street trees and urban greenspaces to shady school groves and suburban forests.
 Each one different in tree species and size, yet all linking together to form urban forests.
 They are powerhouses for providing ecosystem services such as air pollution removal, stormwater pollution capture, carbon sequestration, green infrastructure, and urban heat regulation, and as such are essential green infrastructure for any healthy, vibrant community.

 Urban forestry is the act of maintaining, protecting, and in One Tree Planted’s case - planting - urban forests.
 All within the backdrop of a rapidly changing urban landscape.